javicoin/cucumber-wdio/README.md

 The goal should be managing the features in the source code in order to avoid sync issues on Jira and for better maintainance and flexibility, as follows [Pure VCS based workflow](https://docs.getxray.app/pages/viewpage.action?pageId=31622264)

-Required condiguration files (except jira.cloud.json containing Jira API credentials) can be found in `test/config/xray/`
+Required condiguration file (except jira.cloud.json containing Jira API credentials) can be found in `config/xray`

 - `cucumber:download_features` allows the user download specific tests (using Jira test KEY) or a set of tests under a filter (filter must be public, each test of the filter MUST belong to a user story/task).
 It uses `cucumber.config.json`
 - `cucumber:upload_features` allows the user upload ALL the tests under `test/features/_walletLivingDocumentation/` to a specific Jira project defined in `cucumber.config.json`